livekit/agents-js/README.md

 servers.
 Use it to create conversational, multi-modal voice agents that can see, hear, and understand.

-This is a Node.js port of the [LiveKit Agents framework](https://livekit.io/agents), originally written in Python.
+This is a Node.js distribution of the [LiveKit Agents framework](https://livekit.io/agents), originally written in Python.
 <!--END_DESCRIPTION-->

 > [!NOTE]